jiweigang1/janito/docs/guides/using.md

 ## Basic Usage Tips
 - Use natural language to describe what you want Janito to do (e.g., "Add type hints to all functions in utils.py").
 - In the chat shell, use `/help` for available commands.
+Use `/exec on` to enable code/shell execution tools at runtime.
 - Use CLI flags to customize behavior (see [CLI Options](../reference/cli-options.md)).

 ## More Resources